 You may optionally submit up to 150 words describing how your piece is relevant to the theme, dream (this is not required, but you can submit it if you feel that it's necessary).
 We will accept pieces written for solo piano only.

 No extra-musical parameters including level of technical difficulty, gender, nationality or age will be considered in the selection process.
 Feel free to interpret the theme as you wish, so long as you keep a thematic link.
 The optional 150 words of explanation serve only to clarify the representation of the theme in your piece, and will not be used to judge the musical value of your piece.
 Pieces that adhere strongly to the theme will be regarded more highly than those that do not.

 You must submit sheet music (preferably typed, but can be hand-written), and one or both of the following: a digitally-constructed audio file of your piece, or a recording of you or someone else playing your piece.
 Your submissions must be anonymous.
 You must include a nom de plume (a pen name, or pseudonym) in your submission in place of your real name.
-Submissions open May 10, and close August 2.
+Submissions open May 10, and close midnight, August 10.